 - checkout

-There are other processes of the lesser importance, such as registration, ticket/accommodation amendment, returns, my orders, and B2B.
+There are other processes of lesser importance, such as registration, ticket/accommodation amendment, returns, my orders, and B2B.
 I’ll come back to these points later.

 Blue boxes represent the flight ticket booking process.
 Orange boxes represent the accommodation booking process.
 Green boxes are common for both flows.
-They also represent the components derived from default hybris accelerator.
+They also represent the components derived from the default hybris accelerator.

 Both processes can be used separately or together in a combined flow: